featured image for podcast episodeThe Phases Of FI With 1500 Days

 Focus on Experiences over Things

-• As Dominick shares, "If raising good kids doesn't involve money, in fact, the desire to earn money kind of hinders that" .
+• As Carl shares, "If raising good kids doesn't involve money, in fact, the desire to earn money kind of hinders that" .
 Shift your focus from acquiring material possessions to investing in experiences that enrich your life and the lives of those around you.

 Craft Intentional Financial Goals